TeriForey/fawkes/docs/source/configuration.rst

 Configuration
 =============

-You can configure Phoenix by editing ``custom.cfg`` in the Phoenix source folder:
+You can configure Fawkes by editing ``custom.cfg`` in the Fawkes source folder:

 .. code-block:: sh

-   $ cd pyramid-phoenix
+   $ cd fawkes
    $ vim custom.cfg
    $ cat custom.cfg